 What’s a birthday without cake?
 This is often when the coeliac kids miss out – but no more!
 There are lots of gluten free flours available now so you can make your own cake, we particularly love almond flour as it gives cakes a really bouncy texture.
 If you’re not the baking type, don’t worry, just grab a few packs of our delicious gluten free orange and poppy or double chocolate muffins and create a cupcake stack or platter.
+You can find our gluten free range in independent grocers, or at Woolworths stores nationwide.
+You can also buy online, so add them to your next weekly shop!

 Make your own burgers